zhangzhongnan928/Super-Loud-An-ENS-Chat-Tapp/README.md

 # Super Loud: An ENS Chat Tapp

 ## Description
 Super Loud is a cross-platform mini-app (Tapp) built on top of ENS name NFTs.
 It uses the Tapp framework (ERC-7738/5169 + TokenScript) to enable ENS users to connect, chat, and earn tokens.
-Super Loud leverages the Base blockchain for secure, transparent transactions and integrates deeply with ENS (Ethereum Name Service) for user identification.

 ## Cross-Platform Accessibility
 As a Tapp, Super Loud embodies the principle of "build once, run anywhere".
 After a single development process, Super Loud can be accessed from various platforms, including: